 Stress and Cortisol-Driven Eating

-Chronic stress elevates cortisol, which is strongly associated with increased appetite, cravings for calorie-dense foods, and fat storage around the abdomen.
+Chronic stress is associated with elevated cortisol, which in turn is associated with increased appetite, cravings for calorie-dense foods, and fat storage around the abdomen.
 Yoga's emphasis on breathwork and parasympathetic activation is one of its most well-supported physiological effects.
 Calming your nervous system regularly isn't a small thing.

 Sleep Quality

-Poor sleep disrupts hunger hormones — ghrelin goes up, leptin goes down — and makes high-calorie choices feel almost irresistible the next day.
+Research suggests that poor sleep is associated with disrupted hunger hormones - including higher ghrelin and lower leptin - and many practitioners report that this makes high-calorie choices feel almost irresistible the next day.
 Yoga, especially evening restorative or yin practices, is associated with improved sleep quality.
 Better sleep supports better eating decisions.
 It's a quiet but powerful loop.

 A Movement Habit You'll Actually Keep